umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 {% endcode %}

 {% hint style="info" %}
-Note that Member Groups are referred to as "Roles" in the service layers.
+Member Groups are also referred to as "Roles" in the service layers.
 {% endhint %}

 To enable the notification handler, we also need a composer: